6 Benefits of Occupational Therapy for Elderly Parents

 In every stage of life, occupational therapy helps people develop, recover or maintain the skills they need to do meaningful and necessary daily activities.
 In particular, occupational therapists can help older adults overcome daily challenges caused by diminished ranges of motion and mobility.

 Occupational therapists perform home evaluations to help identify where home modifications could be made for aging in place.
-They also educate and team up with caregivers, making sure they balance their personal lives with their roles providing necessary care.
-Here’s a few ways occupational therapy can help people age in place.
+They also educate and team up with caregivers, making sure they balance their personal lives with their roles in providing necessary care.
+Here are a few ways occupational therapy can help people age in place.

 1. Overcome everyday challenges